 The learning environment within NICS encourages and supports the participation of people from diverse backgrounds.
 Our aim is for each student to have an equal opportunity to learn in a supportive environment.

-This Student Handbook outlines your rights and responsibilities.
-If you have any questions, please do not hesitate to contact us, or speak with the NICS representative during the enrolment phase (and your induction).
+If you have any questions about your rights or responsibilities, please do not hesitate to contact us, or speak with the NICS representative during your enrolment or induction.